An Evening with Jess Phillips: on a New Era for British Politics

 Intelligence Squared presents

 Jess Phillips is not your conventional politician.
-If Labour Party leader Keir Starmer, has been criticised for his lack of charisma, Phillips has it in abundance.
-MP for Birmingham Yardley since 2015 she has never shied away from controversy nor has she been afraid to veer away from Labour Party lines to uphold her political principles.
+If Prime Minister Keir Starmer has been criticized for his lack of charisma, Phillips has it in abundance.
+Labour MP for Birmingham Yardley since 2015 she has never shied away from controversy nor has she been afraid to veer away from Labour Party lines to uphold her political principles.

 At 14, Phillips left the Labour Party after Tony Blair’s invasion of Iraq.
 In 2016, she was a vocal critic of former leader of the Labour Party Jeremy Corbyn and resigned in protest over his leadership.
 Most recently, in late 2023, she quit the Labour frontbench over Keir Starmer’s stance on Gaza.
 She has never played it safe.

-Join us at the Kiln just weeks after the general election to hear from one of Labour’s most recognisable faces about Britain’s integrity deficit and what a new government should do about it.
+Join us at the Kiln Theatre just weeks after results of the general election to hear from one of Labour’s most recognisable faces about the integrity deficit facing British politics and what the new Labour government should do about it/

 Learn more about Jess Phillips and Helen Lewis